 The message is loud and clear.
 More devices mean more complications.
 But how exactly do you keep up when the list of devices is huge and constantly changing?

-Test on every the right devices
+every the right devices

 Developers, designers and testers came to us with this problem several years back, right around when mobile users overtook desktop users on the Web.